MrMisterMisterMister/MFM-docs/src/content/docs/reference/protocol.md

 description: Detailed specification of uplink and downlink messages, FPorts, and command formats.
 ---

-This document specifies the LoRaWAN communication protocol used by MultiFlexMeter V3, including uplink message formats, downlink commands, and payload structures.
+This document specifies the LoRaWAN communication protocol used by Multiflexmeter V3, including uplink message formats, downlink commands, and payload structures.

 ## LoRaWAN Configuration